Home / publications / commentaries /

 The Illegal Migration Bill

-New asylum legislation introduced in March 2023 envisages substantial new restrictions on access to the asylum system for people who enter the UK without authorisation.
-Among its many provisions, the Bill would deem most asylum claims from people who entered through irregular means ‘inadmissible’ and prevent the Home Office from making decisions on their claims.
-The Bill would create a ‘duty’ on the Home Secretary to make arrangements for their removal, primarily to ‘safe third countries’.
-If people could not be removed (for example, because there is no safe third country to remove them to), they would remain in the UK indefinitely without legal status unless they qualified for an exemption.
-If people in this position are destitute they would be eligible indefinitely for housing and asylum support.
+This latest piece of legislation contains substantial new restrictions on access to the asylum system for people who enter the UK without authorisation.
+Among its many provisions, the Act would deem most asylum claims from people who entered through irregular means ‘inadmissible’ and prevent the Home Office from making decisions on their claims.
+The Act would create a ‘duty’ on the Home Secretary to make arrangements for their removal, primarily to ‘safe third countries’.
+If people could not be removed (for example, because there is no safe third country to remove them to), they would remain in the UK indefinitely without legal status, unless they qualified for an exemption.
+If people in this position are destitute, they would be eligible indefinitely for housing and asylum support.

-The bill also gives the government greater discretion to detain asylum seekers.
-It would remove almost all protections for victims of modern slavery and trafficking who are targeted for removal, including removing the obligation to grant victims of trafficking permission to stay in the UK.
+The Act also gives the government greater discretion to detain asylum seekers.
+For those targeted for removal, the Act removes almost all protections for victims of modern slavery and trafficking, including the obligation to grant victims of modern slavery or trafficking permission to stay in the UK.

 There are exceptions for trafficking victims who are cooperating with criminal investigations into their alleged traffickers; and for unaccompanied children, who are not automatically subject to the duty for arrangements to be made for their removal, although the Home Office does have the power to remove them as minors – something the Home Office has said will be used in “very limited circumstances”.